treyhunner/treyhunner.github.com/source/_posts/2025-10-08-handy-python-repl-modifications.markdown

 Three reasons:

-1. To hide the hairiness of the solution
+1. To make creating new commands *a bit* easier (functions can be used instead of classes)
-2. To make creating new commands *a bit* easier (functions can be used instead of classes)
+2. To make the key bindings look a bit nicer (I prefer `"Ctrl+M"` over `r"\C-M"`)
-3. To make the key bindings look a bit nicer (I prefer `"Ctrl+M"` over `r"\C-M")
+3. To hide my hairy hacks behind a shiny API ✨

 Before I made pyrepl-hacks, I implemented these commands directly within my PYTHONSTARTUP file by reaching into the internals of `_pyrepl` directly.